rizukirr/libjson/README.md

 libjson is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

-Copyright 2025 rizki rakasiwi <rizkirr.xyz@gmail.com>

 ## Support

-For bug reports, feature requests, or questions, please open an issue on the project repository or contact the maintainer at rizkirr.xyz@gmail.com.
+For bug reports, feature requests, or questions, please open an issue on the project repository.

 ## Contributing